ndelargy/cti-pool-rules/README.md

 After commiting a foul, the other player has two visits.
 Unless he/she is on the black

-If the white is potted or the player is snookered he may opt to place the cue ball anywhere in baulk.
+If the white is potted place the cue ball anywhere in baulk.

+If the player is snookered he/she may opt to...
+ - place the white in baulk
+ - use the first shot to play in to space
+ - Play an opponents ball or play the black ball

+Players may not pot an opponents ball or the black on the first of two shots.

+Players may not play an opponents ball or the black unless snookered.

 If the player places the ball in baulk, he/she must play the ball forward.

+## Deliberate foul
 A player may deliberately foul, the normal penalty will apply.

 ## Replacing balls